-Windows Vista PNG compressed 256x256 icons will be supported in Microsoft Visual Studio 2008 (codename "ORCAS").
+Windows PNG compressed 256x256 icons are supported in Microsoft Visual Studio 2008+.
 We've tested PNG compressed icons on Visual C++ 6.0 and Visual .NET 2003/2005 and they all reject the icon during the resource compilation:

 Error RC2176: old DIB in res\app.ico; pass it through SDKPAINT

 This is unsurprising to us since this new ICO file format introduces a new header which points to raw PNG data.
 Of course the compiler returns a false error message.
 The DIB header is not old, it is PNG.
 Passing it through SDKPAINT does not help.

 Windows Vista compressed icons have also been reported as not functioning in the Delphi programming environment.
 New components will no doubt be developed in the future that identify these shortfalls.

 Creating a project using a 256x256 PNG icon with Visual C++ 6.0 and .NET 2005